 - To fully roll out the page move while deleting respective pages at their old location in the Live Copy:

-- Position the newly created configuration before the standard rollout configuration.
+- Position the created configuration before the standard rollout configuration.
 The standard rollout configuration will take care of deleting the pages in their old locations.

 - To roll out the page move while keeping respective pages in their old locations in the Live Copies (essentially duplicating the content):

-- Position the newly created configuration after the standard rollout configuration.
+- Position the created configuration after the standard rollout configuration.
 This will ensure no content is deleted in the Live Copy or deactivated from publish.